Commonwealth supported places

 Commonwealth supported places are only available to domestic students.
 Most undergraduate students studying at university are enrolled in Commonwealth supported places.
-Since 1 January 2012, there has no longer been a cap to the amount of study you can undertake as a Commonwealth supported student.
+There is no cap to the amount of study you can undertake as a Commonwealth supported student.

-Being eligible does not guarantee that you will be offered a Commonwealth supported place in the course of your choice or at your chosen provider.
-Applications are assessed by providers, and offers are based on merit as students must also meet the course entry requirements set by the provider.
-If successful, your provider will let you know in writing whether you have been offered a Commonwealth supported place.
+Being eligible does not guarantee that you will be offered a Commonwealth supported place in the course of your choice or at your chosen university.
+Applications are assessed by universities, and offers are based on merit as students must also meet the course entry requirements set by the university.
+If successful, your university will let you know in writing whether you have been offered a Commonwealth supported place.

-Only some providers offer Commonwealth supported places at the postgraduate level.
-Most postgraduate courses at universities are offered as fee paying, but you will need to check with your provider to see if it offers Commonwealth supported place for the postgraduate course you intend to study.Return to top
+Only some universities offer Commonwealth supported places at the postgraduate level.
+Most postgraduate courses at universities are offered as fee paying, but you will need to check with your university to see if it offers Commonwealth supported place for the postgraduate course you intend to study.Return to top

 Am I eligible for a Commonwealth supported place?

 To be eligible for a Commonwealth supported place, you must:

 - be an Australian citizen, a New Zealand citizen or the holder of a permanent visa;

 - enrol with a provider in each unit, by the census date;